Towards local testability for quantum coding: Quotient by general linear codes

-We also know that the bilinear form $\langle \, , \, \rangle$ is well defined at the level of homology and cohomology groups. \\ Using \cref{conecting_morphism_1,conecting_morphism_2}, we see that the connecting morphisms $\partial_{hom}$ and $\delta_{cohom}$ are adjoint at the level of homology and cohomology groups. \\
+We also know from standard homology theory that the bilinear form $\langle \_ \, , \_ \, \rangle$ is well defined at the level of homology and cohomology groups.
+Using \cref{conecting_morphism_1,conecting_morphism_2}, we see that the connecting morphisms $\partial_{hom}$ and $\delta_{cohom}$ are adjoint at the level of homology and cohomology groups.